swiftlang/swift-evolution/proposals/NNNN-lazy-compactmap-sequence.md

 ## Source compatibility

-While most code will just work with the new extensions, code that relies on the return type of `LazyCollection.compactMap(_:)` will break, however, the return type of the deprecated `LazyCollection.flatMap(_:)` has been left as is to reduce code breakage.
+In Swift 5, while most code will work with the new extensions, code that relies on the return type of `LazyCollection.compactMap(_:)` will break.

 In addition, code like following code will break:
 ```swift